 For the privilege of occupancy in any hotel in the City of Oceanside, each tourist (transient) is subject to and shall pay a tax in the amount of ten (10) percent of the rent charged by the operator of the hotel (Oceanside City Code Section 34.15).

 OTMD is a special benefits district permitted under California Law in order to provide funding for a collective marketing effort to benefit tourism.
-Effective April 1, 2015 all hotels (regardless of room count) and all vacation rentals located within the City of Oceanside pay an assessment of 1.5 percent of their room rental revenue.
+All hotels and vacation rentals located within the City of Oceanside pay an assessment of 1.5 percent of their room rental revenue.

 |Occupancy||The use or possession or the right to the use or possession of any room or rooms or portion thereof in any hotel for dwelling, lodging or sleeping purposes.|